-I let my family sleep through the tornado.
-Our dog never woke up, our in-laws slept through it, we weren’t in the path.
-I’d finished live-tweeting the before, during, and aftermath of the Nashville tornado that touched down in Bells Bend just after 12:30 AM then went east, you know the rest.
-Before sacking out I left my wife a note, handwritten, so when she woke up she wouldn’t wake me up:
+I was south of the tornado.
+I let my family sleep through it.
+Our dog never woke up, my in-laws slept through it, we weren’t in the path.
+By 6:30 AM, I crashed asleep, but before sacking out I left my wife a note, handwritten, so when she woke up she wouldn’t wake me up:

 Supercell produced long tracked tornado

 6 dead; 2 in East Nashville.
 Storm hit metro.

 Steve Cavendish’s phone call woke me up at 11:30 AM, March 3, 2020.

 Steve’s a journalist, former Nashville Scene editor, now Scene contributor, relaunching the Nashville Banner.
 I answer Steve’s calls.

 Steve probably remembers that 11:30 AM call better than I do.
 He told me he was standing in East Nashville debris, and he started telling me about it what he saw.
 Pretty sure I interrupted him.
 I’d gone to bed hearing two people were killed in East Nashville, how were they killed?
 He told me what happened.
 They were outside when killed by debris.